 Sam’s Club does not take EBT as an approved payment method for online orders.
 This includes both online pickup and delivery orders.
 Online orders must be purchased using a personal debit/credit card, store credit, or gift card.

 Ordering groceries online for pickup or delivery has become a popular method of grocery shopping, especially when you are busy and don’t have the time to shop in-store.

-If you find yourself in need of grocery pickup or delivery services, then you may use your EBT card for online purchases through Walmart (owns Sam’s Club) or another approved retailer.
+If you find yourself in need of grocery pickup or delivery services, then you may use your EBT card for online purchases through Walmart (which owns Sam’s Club) or another approved retailer.

 You can check to see what retailers in your state participate in the SNAP Online Purchasing Pilot Program.